 One of the highlights of last year’s Ultimate Draft Kit was the Ballers’ Tiered Rankings.
 Comments like those above were all over the reviews and the @TheFFBallers Twitter timeline.
 On the recent Frequently Asked Questions episode, a listener inquired about sticking with specific draft strategies.
 The Ballers all agreed that their draft strategies center more around tier-based drafting as opposed to a position-specific plan.
 If you’re new to Fantasy Football or have typically used plain rankings in the past, tier-based drafting can significantly improve your final roster by helping you identify which player to choose when comparing players across positions.

-The 2017 edition of the Ultimate Draft Kit will again include the Ballers’ tiered rankings and will have them incorporated into the awesome new cheat sheets.
+The 2017 edition of the Ultimate Draft Kit again includes the Ballers’ tiered rankings and will have them incorporated into the awesome new cheat sheets.
 Once you have the rankings, how do you use them?